DoctorKhan/best_practices/README.md

    - The staging will always be on the staging branch of all repositories.
    - The development environment will always be on the development branch of all repositories.

-4. **Deployment**
-   - Use tools like SCP, rsync, Heroku, GitHub Actions, Puppet, or other DevOps systems for continuous deployment.

-## Code Usability
-1. Ensure code is usable by all engineers, locally deployable, testable, and reproducible.
-2. The development machine should run unit tests.

 ## Handling Blockers
 1. Assess and seek help immediately when encountering a blocker.